 - CIVL 598.
 A maximum of 6 credits may be taken through CIVL 598 Topics in Civil Engineering.
 (These are courses that have not yet been approved by the University Senate.)

 - Specialization Requirements.
-Coursework requirements specific to each specialization must be satisfied and may be found under Research Areas.
+Coursework requirements specific to each area of specialization must be satisfied and may be found under Areas of Specialization.

 Students are required to obtain approval of their course selection from their Specialty Advisor.

 Coursework Plan.
 Prior to registering in any courses, all MEng students are required to secure the approval of a Coursework Plan from their Specialty Advisor.
 The student should initially develop a draft plan that lists the proposed courses and schedule, taking account of course availability (not all courses are offered every year) and term in which they are given (see Course Schedule), and may take account of prior courses, core course substitutions and elective course selections in the manner indicated below.
 This will assure adherence to course credit requirements, coursework regulations, an appropriate course load and selection, and no scheduling conflicts.